 A field service management software has location intelligence and artificial intelligence (AI) at its core.
 It is a system that helps companies track and manage their executives that are out in the field.
 Companies can streamline daily tasks and monitor the productivity of their on-field executives from a centralized system.

 Why Do You Need Field Service Management Software?

 FSM software helps improve efficiencies in your existing process and connect your entire operation.
 It plays a crucial role in boosting field executive productivity and customer experience.
 A well-equipped FSM software can improve scheduling, job assignment, and work tracking processes.

-If you plan to buy a new FSM software, here’s a list of key features you should look for.
+If you plan to buy a new field service software, here’s a list of key features you should look for.

 One of the key features of an FSM tool is work order management which helps supervisors and managers maximize available resources.
 It can manage, monitor, and automate jobs that are assigned to the executives.
 Supervisors also can track the real-time location of the in-field agents or technicians and keep a tab on their travel history.
 They also get a real-time update about job status and monitor SLA compliances.
 A dedicated app for field executives improves communication with officers and managers back at the office.

-Some FSM software also offers leaderboards for executives that add a competitive element among them to finish more jobs in a day.
-They also have incentive trackers which motivates agents to work harder towards achieving their targets for additional rewards.
+Some FSM software also offer leaderboards for executives that add a competitive element among them to finish more jobs in a day.
+They also have incentive trackers which motivate agents to work harder towards achieving their targets for additional rewards.